 Mediator in the Court System

-Competition for mediator positions with your state court system can be fierce, according to a report in "U.S. News and World Report."
-The work is ideal for seniors, especially if you have a background in counseling or the law.
+Competition for mediator positions within your state court system can be fierce.
+Mediators make great jobs for seniors, especially if those who have a background in counseling or the law.
 Mediators serve as part of the judicial system and help parties come to an agreement on divorce, child custody and other legal disputes.
-Mediators are appointed to the position, which is why your vast network of contacts will come in handy.
-Requirements vary from state to state, but usually include a bachelor’s degree or a significant amount of relevant work experience.
-You’ll undergo about 20 hours of training.
+Mediators are appointed to the position, which is why a vast network of contacts and experience will come in handy, making this one of the ideal jobs for older workers.

 National Institutes of Health

-Veterans Affairs Health Administration
+Veterans Affairs Administration

 This government agency hires seniors for temp work, on a contract basis and as full- and part-time employees.
 You only have to work 10 hours a week to get health and dental coverage, 401K participation and a slew of wellness benefits.
 You can perform office administrative duties, write newsletters, organize events or run information workshops.

 U.S. Fish and Wildlife Service

 The U.S. Fish and Wildlife Service has special programs devoted to recruiting older hires through its Friends Group and Services Retirees Association.
 You may qualify for training through the agency’s Pathways Programs and start your government service as an intern.
 The agency has temporary, consulting, flex, telecommuting and full-time opportunities for workers.
-You can work in communications, organize events or serve as a host or guide at national parks.
-In addition to complete health coverage for full-time employees, the Fish and Wildlife Service allows seniors to make catch-up contributions to their 401K plans.
+Jobs are available in communications, event planning, or acting as a host or guide at national parks.
+In addition, to complete health coverage for full-time employees, the Fish and Wildlife Service allows seniors to make catch-up contributions to their 401K plans.